-- Rejected: Your protocol submission is not approved and has not been recommended for further consideration by the IBC.
+- Disapproved: Your protocol submission is not approved and has not been recommended for further consideration by the IBC.

-After the IBC meeting the IBC office will compile and forward all requested revisions to you.
+After the IBC meeting you will receive a notification from Kuali Protocols informing you of the committee’s vote and any necessary requested revisions.
 You will have one week to make the necessary revisions.
-When you complete all requested revisions and return your revised protocol to the IBC office, it will be forwarded to the reviewers for review and approval.
-The reviewers have one week to re-review.
-If the reviewers find that additional revision is required, they will submit an updated revisions sheet, which will be forwarded to you by the IBC office.
+Once you complete all requested revisions you will resubmit your submission through Kuali Protocols for further review.
+Reviewers have one week to re-review.
+If the reviewers find that additional revisions are required, they will submit their comments to the IBC Office.
 This process will continue until all necessary revisions have been made.

 Once all reviewers agree that your protocol is ready for approval, the Biological Safety reviewer will contact you to schedule a lab inspection, if necessary.
-After the lab inspection, the Biological Safety reviewer will sign off on your protocol and return it to the IBC office.
-It will then be signed by the primary reviewer.
-Once all reviewers have signed your protocol, the IBC office will perform a final check for training completion.
-If all training is complete, the IBC office will grant final approval and notify you that your work may begin.
+If your lab inspection meets all safety and containment requirements, your submission will be ready for final approval and the IBC Office will perform a final check for training completion.
+If all training is complete, the IBC Office will grant final approval and your work may begin.

-Expedited review is required for all exempt research or teaching activity.
-Exempt research includes research that falls under section III-F of the NIH Guidelines, any research or teaching activities that involve Biosafety Level 2 or higher biological materials, or teaching activities that involve rDNA or synthetic nucleic acid molecules regardless of biosafety level.
-When you submit a protocol that involves exempt research or teaching activities, the IBC office and the Environmental Health and Safety - Biological Safety Program will review the work.
+Expedited review is required for all exempt research or teaching activities.
+Exempt research includes research that falls under section III-F of the NIH Guidelines, any research or teaching activities that involve biological materials that require biosafety level 2 or higher containment, or teaching activities that involve rDNA or synthetic nucleic acid molecules regardless of biosafety level.
+When you submit a protocol that involves exempt research or teaching activities, the IBC Office and the IU Environmental Health and Safety Office's Biological Safety Program will review the work.